tuan188/MGiGen/README.md

 Open Terminal, navigate to the folder you want to save the files and run:

 ```
-$ igen template -base <Scene_Name>
+$ igen template base <Scene_Name>
 ```

-The first time you use the template command, you need to enter project information:
+The first time you use the template command, you need to enter your project information:

 ```
 Enter project name: Your Project